skf666/STAT5243-Project-4/REPORT.filled.md

 | **Wikipedia** | Per-season recap pages, manager tables | `pandas.read_html` + recap-text scrape | 21 recap text files |
 | **BBC Sport / Guardian** | Per-match reports (target) | HTML → BeautifulSoup → spaCy + VADER NLP | See §2.2 — pivoted because BBC went JS-only |

-The raw scrapes live in `data/raw/`; harmonised cleaned output is `data/cleaned/matches.parquet`; the final modelling matrix is `data/model_ready/matches.parquet` (107 columns × 7,890 rows).
-Source loading is implemented in `src/scrape/` (one module per source) and orchestrated by `src/scrape/orchestrate.py`.
-The scrapers are polite (User-Agent, rate-limited, cached on disk) and idempotent.
+Raw scraped data are stored in data/raw/, cleaned match-level outputs are stored in data/cleaned/, and the final model-ready dataset is stored in data/model_ready/.
+Source-specific scraping modules are implemented in src/scrape/, including football-data.co.uk, ClubElo, FBref, BBC match reports, Guardian match reports, and Wikipedia sources.
+The shared HTTP utility in src/scrape/_http.py supports polite and reproducible scraping through a custom User-Agent, rate limiting, retries, and on-disk caching.

-### 2.2 Unstructured → structured cleaning showcase
+### 2.2 Unstructured to structured cleaning showcase

-The flagship "messy data" demonstration pivoted between two unstructured sources mid-project.
+A key messy-data component of this project was converting unstructured football text into structured model features.
 Our original plan was to scrape ~7,600 BBC Sport per-match HTML reports and run them through a spaCy + VADER NLP pipeline (`src/nlp/parse_match_report.py`) to extract per-team sentiment, named-entity counts, and key-event tags (red cards, penalties, VAR mentions, controversy flag).
 This worked on cached HTML samples but failed on live BBC fixture-list pages, which are now JavaScript-rendered: the static HTML returned by `requests` no longer contains match URLs.
 Rather than spin up a headless browser and complicate the dependency stack for a marginal feature gain, we **pivoted to per-season Wikipedia recap prose**, which carries several paragraphs of natural-language summary that we already had in cache (`src/nlp/wikipedia_recap_features.py`).

 The pipeline is identical in spirit: